WebDevN/FCC-Responsive-Web-Design-Proj-4/README.md

-# FCC-Responsive-Web-Design-Proj-4
-Technical documentation page
+# FCC Responsive Web Design Project 4
+A technical documentation page.

+Note that I coppied the same example-text into each section.